 The procedure for correcting excess annual additions under section 415 is explained in the latest EPCRS revenue procedure in section 6.06 of Rev. Proc.
-2019-19, 2019-19 I.R.B.
-1086, available at IRB#REV-PROC-2019-19.
+2021-30, 2021-31 I.R.B.
+172, available at <a href="https://example.com/links

 Distributions to correct a section 415 failure are not eligible rollover distributions although they are subject to federal income tax withholding under section 3405.
 They are not subject to social security, Medicare, or Federal Unemployment Tax Act (FUTA) taxes.
-In addition, such distributions are not subject to the 10% early distribution tax under section 72(t).
+In addition, such distributions are not subject to the 10% additional tax under section 72(t).